Teatro Valle: Occupation

 The Ente teatrale italiano, a state organization to promote Italian theatre which partially supported the Teatro Valle, was shut down in 2010 as part of the Italian government's budget cuts for the arts in general.
 In June 2011, amidst rumours that the theatre was to be privatised and would lose its artistic independence, the building was squatted by a group of protesters consisting of actors, musicians, directors, technicians, and creative staff.
-The theatre was evicted in August 2014 on the orders of mayor Ignazio Marino.
+The squatters were evicted in August 2014 on the orders of mayor Ignazio Marino.
 Since the reason for the eviction was the urgent nature of renovation work and nothing then happened, the theatre was re-occupied briefly in June 2016.